-Something that is important to remember when going through a bankruptcy is that the bankruptcy trustee that is assigned to your specific case is bound to be a well-trained, and highly-skilled person who will be looking for any sign of possibly hidden assets or non-disclosures.
+Something that is important to remember when going through bankruptcy is that the bankruptcy trustee that is assigned to your specific case is bound to be a well-trained, and highly-skilled person who will be looking for any sign of possible hidden assets or non-disclosures.

 The bankruptcy trustees go about finding hidden assets by taking a close look at your debts, as well as doing public record searches, online analysis, tax returns, review reports from former spouses or friends, as well as payroll slips that may show deposits into banks or accounts that you have not listed in your bankruptcy papers.

 With all of the information so easily accessible to the bankruptcy trustee, it is virtually assured that they will find any hidden assets you may have.

 There are numerous punishments and penalties when it comes to the discovery of hidden assets.
 One of the most common of these penalties is your inability to be allowed to claim your right to any hidden asset that is discovered, or any asset that you failed to list as an asset during the bankruptcy.
 If the bankruptcy trustee discovers that you have hidden assets, your bankruptcy will not allow you to discharge your debts, which means you will go forth still owing the complete amount of unpaid debt throughout the bankruptcy.

 Revoked Discharges: Your bankruptcy trustee has the ability to revoke (or take back) your debt discharge all the way up to one year after your discharge was originally processed.
 Through this process, you will also lose the future ability to have those debts discharged through any future bankruptcies.
 This means that being caught with hidden assets and having your discharge denied means you will be unable to have the previously revoked debts discharged through any other bankruptcy filings or proceedings.